Sonia-96/MyStudyNotes/Network & Security/Cryptography.md

 Note, g and N are public.
 A common choice of g is 2.

 To decode the private key, we need to solve g<sup>x</sup> % N = T<sub>A</sub>.
 With the mod N, this will be really really hard!
-This is called **discrete logarithm problem** and it's impractical to solve for big numbers.
+This is called **discrete logarithm problem** which is impractical to solve for big numbers.
 (That's why DH generates long keys)

 Diffie-Hellman allows the parties to compute the private key without sending the secrete numbers over the network.
-After each party gets the private key, they switch to symmetric cryptography (like AES) to communicate.
+After each party gets the private key, they switch to symmetric cryptography (like AES) to communicate with that secret key.

 ## RSA